DOI10.47051/CMNZ4590

 Figure 2: Distribution of Pholidobolus vertebralis in Ecuador.
 The star corresponds to the type locality: Intag, Imbabura province.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The generic name Pholidobolus, which comes from the Greek words pholidos (meaning “scale”) and bolos (meaning “lump”),13 probably refers to the imbricated or mounted scales that are characteristic of the genus.
-The specific epithet vertebralis, which comes from the Latin words vertebra (meaning “backbone”) and the suffix -alis (means “pertaining to”),13 refers to the vertebral stripe in this lizard.
+Etymology: The generic name Pholidobolus comes from the Greek words pholidos (=scale) and bolos (=lump),13 and probably refers to the imbricated or mounted scales.
+The specific epithet vertebralis comes from the Latin words vertebra (=backbone) and the suffix -alis (=pertaining to),13 and refers to the vertebral stripe.

 See it in the wild: Cloudy Sticklizards can be observed reliably by walking along cloud forest clearings during sunny mornings in reserves such as Las Gralarias, Santa Lucía, and Séptimo Paraíso.
 Individuals can also be found by searching under rocks and logs at the border between pastures and native forest.